tjmehta/rabbitmq-schema/README.md

 ### Validate a Topic Exchange
 * Requires exchange name, type, and atleast one binding
 * Requires all bindings have `routingPattern`
+* Also works with arrays of parallel, nested, connected topologies (see `altSchema` in example below)
 ```js
 var RabbitSchema = require('rabbitmq-schema')